Bubbling Brown Sugar: Synopsis

 On the streets of New York City, Charles learns about "strolling" and how to dance the Charleston.
 At 135th and Lancy, the group discusses the Grand Central Station of Harlem, otherwise known as "The Pearly Gates" for everyone who came to the neighborhood looking to start a new life.
 Irene attempts to join them in the past to straighten out some of Sage's facts, but she is dismissed.

 Young versions of Irene, Sage, and Checkers are seen meeting for the first time.
 The older Irene reappears and recreates a routine with the older Sage.
 Their revelry is spoiled when Sage prioritizes his tour for the wealthy Charles, which causes Irene to storm off.

 The group tours the club scene, visiting locations like the 101 Ranch, Connie's Inn, Dickie Wells, and Saratoga.
 Sage and Checkers appear as "Rusty" and "Dusty" to perform a comedy routine.
 As the group begins to make their way to the Savoy, Irene is confronted by DUTCH, the gangster who convinced her to perform at the Cotton Club when she was a younger woman.
 Irene changes the past and rejects Dutch's offer, proclaiming that she'll stick with Sage instead.

 Jim and Ella are invited to attend a House Rent Party, at which the latter performs a song to secure their admission and access to food.
 They run into BUMPY JACKSON, a numbers man who is seen threatening Dutch.
-As Prohibition has recently been repealed, Bumpy is concerned that Dutch will begin infringing on his numbers racket.
+As Prohibition has recently been repealed, Bumpy is concerned that the Dutch will begin infringing on his numbers racket.

 Judy and Charlie, having lost Checkers and the rest of the group, continue to explore Harlem on their own.
 Charlie is particularly taken with the neighborhood and vows to reject his dull upbringing by buying a brownstone at 138th and Seventh.

 Everyone reconvenes at Small's Paradise for one final celebration.
 Though Ella wishes she and Jim could stay in the past forever, Sage implores her to instead look toward the future.